haugstrup/babs-stats/README.md

 * Split babs.rb and babs.js into separate components for people that only want an API
 * Rewrite babs.rb as a node.js module so everything is in javascript.
 Module should export a grunt task

+* Make tiles the same height
+* Adjust babs.js so we don't loop over collection more than necessary.
+Store sorted sets as properties etc.

 Possible line charts:
 * Trip durations per week